vial-kb/vial-kb.github.io/docs/index.md

 For information about using Vial and porting a new keyboard to Vial, read through the manual entries linked in the sidebar on the left.

+Have a feature suggestion for Vial?
+Feel free to submit it at the dedicated [feedback website](https://feedback.vial.today/).

 ![](img/vial-win-1.png)